 Right sizing vehicles and mode shift in passenger transportation

 Existing regulatory structures and human behavior is driving toward inefficient outcomes.
 We will explore opportunities to right size our vehicles for the need and incentivize people to use the best option for each trip.

-Data for the public benefit
+Data stewardship for the public good

 We are generating massive amounts of data that can empower governments to do their jobs better.
 This focus area evaluates the key foundational structures we need to invest in to allow the public sector to leverage this growing resource.

-Governance structures for aligning public and private interests
+Market regulation and business structures for aligning public and private interests

 Historically, government intervention in private sector innovation has led to less-than-optimal outcomes for the public and challenged the financial sustainability of businesses.
 Here we will provide examples for, and redefine how, the public and private sectors can better work together to achieve outcomes in the best interest of people.

 The rise of digital intelligence and ubiquitous connectivity continue to transform our streets.
 New options for shared, micro-mobility and unmanned modes of travel require different access to parking or curb space.
 Meanwhile recognition grows that these streets shape the character of our cities.
 This study aims to define policies and infrastructure that support people-centered communities to enable more equitable access to safe and reliable mobility services.

 The electrification transition will eliminate jobs in the transportation sector, and automation will have similar impacts as it scales.
 This study explores the millions today who earn their livelihoods from enabling the movement of people and goods, and how to upskill for the new mobility jobs created.